glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 ---
 title: "Getting started"
-description: "How to write articles on this blog from a easy-to-use and rich syntax?"
+description: "How to write articles on this blog from an easy-to-use and rich syntax?"
 authors: ["glegoux"]
 time_reading_minutes: 10
 category: "Methodology"
 tags: ["Markdown"]
 ---

-Discover the **Markdown syntax** used on this blog to write articles, or to generate static pages, and more generally on the web.
+Discover the extension of the **Markdown syntax** used on this blog to write articles, or generate static pages, and more generally on the web.
 When you click on the button: <i class="far fa-file-code"></i> Source, you can see the **original source code of an article**.
-More precisely on this blog, a superset of Markdown is used and called [Kramdown](https://kramdown.gettalong.org/), the syntax is available [here](https://kramdown.gettalong.org/syntax.html).
+More precisely on this blog, a superset of Markdown is used and called [Kramdown](https://kramdown.gettalong.org/), the syntax is available [here](https://kramdown.gettalong.org/syntax.html) with a custom extension via the HTML paired tag `pre`.
 Each following section gives an overview and examples for each usage.
 But before, what is exactly the Markdown?

 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight and popular text metalanguage that is a writing standard